 The password option is used not so much as a security measure but simply to avoid confusion by isolating servers from each other.
-Servers that set the password will allow only clients that specify the password to connect.
+Servers that set the password will allow only clients that specify that password to connect.
+Similarly, clients that specify a password cannot connect to a server that does not.
+In this way, a password acts as a server name.
+Clients can multicast to find the server while specifying that password and get a response from that server only (if password is unique).
 The end of the client's UDL must contain the string "?cmsgpassword=<password>" if it's the first option parameter or the string "&cmsgpassword=<password>" if it's not the first.
 The cmsgpassword string is case insensitive.